survivejs/webpack-book/manuscript/packages/02_authoring.md

 Make sure you execute `npm install babel-cli --save-dev` to include the tool into your project.

-You probably don't want the directory content to end up in your Git repository.
+You probably don’t want the directory content to end up in your Git repository.
 To avoid this and to keep your `git status` clean, consider this sort of `.gitignore`:

 ```bash
 dist-modules/